matthewroy01/matthewroy01.github.io/capstoneblog.md

 ---

 ## September 15th, 2018
-### The Original Ten Ideas
+### The Original Ten Ideas (part 1, the cuts)

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Our team was able to brainstorm a list of ten favorite ideas from a few different brainstorming sessions.
-Here's a list of them and my thoughts on each of them.
+Here's a list of the ideas that didn't make the cut and my thoughts on them.

 **Gardening Robot**